Alhambra Theater Interior

 334 West Wisconsin Avenue, Milwaukee, Wisconsin

-The interior of the Alhambra is shown in this rare view.
+The interior of the Alhambra Theater is shown in this rare view.
 The Saxe Brothers leased the vaudeville theater from the Uihlein family in 1911 and turned it into a 3,000-seat motion picture theater.
 For a time, it was the largest movie theater in the world.

-Jelly Roll Morton and his Red Hot Peppers were booked by the Music Corporation of America for a one week engagement at the prestigious Alhambra Theater.
-The opening of Morton’s show, complete with dancers and female vocalist, commenced Saturday, 20th August 1927, along with the movie The Lone Eagle.
+Coinciding with Charles Lindbergh’s triumphal parade in the city, the opening of Morton’s show, complete with dancers and female vocalist, commenced Saturday, 20th August 1927, along with the movie “The Lone Eagle.”
+[MCA]

 courtesy of Larry Widen